Film: Defending Your Life

 - No Name Given: Julia's last name.
 Lampshaded in the climax.

 Daniel: I tried to call you, but I didn't know your last name.

-Reincarnation: If you are flawed or still contain fears from your previous lives (or you're a young child), you are sent right back.
+- Reincarnation: If you are flawed or still contain fears from your previous lives, you are sent right back.

 This theory is supported by the number of days Daniel is scheduled to review - Nine - which is pointed out numerous times throughout the movie.
 If you don't count direct rebuttal scenes, or Lena's "bad decision" montage, the trial looks at 7 days from Daniel's life on Earth (The schoolyard bully, the classmate losing his paint supplies, the Casio stock tip, the salary negotiation, the public speaking engagement, the snowmobile, and the ticket to Hong Kong.)
 Day 8 is the unexpected review of his final conversation in the hotel with Julia.
 Judgment is then rendered, and the climactic tram scene is observed, unbeknownst to Daniel, by the re-assembled participants of the trial as Day 9.

 - Your Mind Makes It Real: It's implied that the food in Judgment City is whatever the eater believes it to be.